above - Wallace and Shirley Berman with Allen

 McClure, di Prima, Tom Clark, David Meltzer, Plymell, Pommy Vega, Kirby

 Doyle & more.
-And not long out is BEAT by Jack Foley, an extended essay on
+And BEAT by Jack Foley, an extended essay on

 the Beat Generation.
 One of the most intelligent pieces ever written on

 the writers of the Beat Generation.
 One of just 100 copies. e-mail